0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

     }(14, 93) + 6.toString(36).toLowerCase(), 8) - 1 + 12 && 3 + (p.charCodeAt(9) + 88 - 1) / 2 === p.charCodeAt(0)) model.root = 1,
 ```

-Here I modified the code into the following format so I can use the chrome debugger to figured out the password checking logic:
+Here I modified the code into the following format so I can use the Chrome debugger to figure out the password checking logic:

 ```javascript
 function cp(p) {